Resource type: Newspapers, magazines and comics

 - The mix of bite-size items and in-depth reports ensures that First News can be used both to engage reluctant readers and extend more confident readers.

-- The Tips and Resources section of the website contains a selection of useful articles and guides on journalistic writing and media literacy.
+- The Educator Resources section of the website contains a selection of useful articles and guides on journalistic writing and media literacy.